SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/04-check-compat.md

 3. Check that `Arch` says `arm64-v8a`
 4. If it does not say `arm64-v8a` you cannot patch YouTube on your device.
 Please patch it on another device or your PC.

 ==- What does `arch` mean?
-Why is `armeabi-v7a` not supported?
+Why is `arm64-v8a` required?
 `arch` is the architecture of your CPU.
-In layman terms, it is "the language of the CPU", if you don't know that language, you cannot communicate with that CPU.

-The ReVanced team will move to `arsclib` soon™, which supports `armeabi-v7a`.
-For now, you can patch on a computer with `revanced-cli` or `revanced-builder` instead.
+In layman terms, it is "the language of the CPU".
+If you don't know that language, you cannot communicate with that CPU.
+If your device does not support `arm64-v8a` you can patch on a computer with the [`revanced-cli`](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/06-revanced-cli/), [`Taku's auto-cli`](https://github.com/taku-nm/auto-cli) or [`revanced-builder`](https://github.com/reisxd/revanced-builder).
 ===